3AM: 3egment Anything with Geometric Consistency in Videos: Training Details

 Although MUSt3R supports dynamic scenes, we find that training on highly dynamic and diverse datasets such as SA-V Train leads to instability in practice.
 MOSE provides a more controlled level of motion and scene variation, allowing us to maintain stable learning while still leveraging dynamic-object supervision.

 \paragraph{ScanNet++~\cite{yeshwanth2023scannet++}} ScanNet++ is a high-quality indoor RGB--D reconstruction dataset that provides accurate camera poses, dense trajectories, and detailed geometric annotations.
 The public release contains over 1{,}000 reconstructed scenes, representing an expanded version of the initial smaller release\cite{yeshwanth2023scannet++}.
 Its combination of reliable geometry and viewpoint diversity makes it well suited for studying view-consistent object tracking under large camera motions.
 However, the 2D masks in ScanNet++ are generated by projecting 3D point-cloud instance labels into the image plane, which inevitably introduces reprojection noise from depth and pose inaccuracies.
+Besides, the pose annotations in ScanNet++ often omit long stretches of consecutive frames, as the SfM pipeline discards uncertain frames.
+Under such conditions, our FoV-based sampling becomes even more important.
 Despite this, ScanNet++ remains valuable because it provides realistic indoor scenes with rich geometric structure and large viewpoint variation.
 Together with the other two datasets, which supply clean, frame-aligned 2D masks, this forms a complementary training combination that balances realistic geometry with high-quality appearance supervision.